phunware/maas-alerts-android-sdk/README.md

 MaaS Alerts SDK for Android
 ==================

-Version 1.2.9
+Version 1.3.0

 This is Phunware's Android SDK for the Alerts & Notifications module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements
 ------------

-* Android SDK 2.2+ (API level 8) or above
+* Android SDK 4.0.3+ (API level 15) or above
-* Android Target 4.4.2
-* Android Support v4 18.0.+

 Documentation
 ------------

-MaaS Alerts documentation is included in the Documents folder in the repository as both HTML and as a .jar.
+Phunware Alerts documentation is included both in the Documents folder in the repository as HTML and via maven.
 You can also find the latest documentation here: http://phunware.github.io/maas-alerts-android-sdk/

 Overview
 ---------

-The MaaS Alerts SDK provides push notification functionality.
+The Phunware Alerts SDK provides push notification functionality.
 Once installed, the SDK will automatically attempt to register for push notifications.
 If unsuccessful, the attempt is made again the next time the app starts.